1.0 Policy Purpose

 - Students will be directed to "isolate" from others.
-Specific on-campus housing has been designated for on-campus students to stay in while they are considered contagious to prevent spreading the virus.
-Health Services, Brown EMS, Dining Services, Student Support Services, Facilities, and Residential Life have partnered to ensure students are supported while living in this housing.
-Off-campus students will be advised to isolate as much as possible from roommates and others.
 Information can be found on the Health Services website with regard to steps students can take when they are sick.
 Students will be contacted daily during their infectious period to check in on symptoms and respond to questions or concerns.
 Isolation will last a minimum of 10 days from the onset of symptoms.

 - University Health Services will determine when isolation can conclude.

-Physical work locations, including classrooms and laboratories, must limit proximity between individuals to no less than 6 feet.
+Physical work locations, including classrooms and laboratories, must follow the designated limits for capacity and proximity between individuals.
 To accomplish this minimum standard the following rules must be strictly adhered to:

-- In academic and administrative buildings the use of kitchen and break spaces is allowed.
-Departments using such spaces will take responsibility for ensuring all coffee machines, microwaves, refrigerators, and similar amenities are cleaned on a regular basis and disinfected before and after use.
-University or department provided mugs, plates, utensils, etc., will not be maintained or provided in the shared kitchen and break spaces.
-Individuals should provide their own necessary supplies and not share them with others.
+- In academic and administrative buildings the use of kitchen and break spaces is allowed with mask wearing required.
+Departments using such spaces will take responsibility for ensuring all coffee machines, microwaves, refrigerators and similar amenities are cleaned on a regular basis and disinfected before and after use.

 - Limit to the extent possible eating and drinking to departmental approved areas where there are no groups, and maintain social distancing.
-Follow the best practice to disinfect surfaces before and after using rooms that will be used at other times by others.
-Remove non-essential items from these areas.
+Follow a best practice to disinfect surfaces before and after using rooms that will be used at other times by others.

 - No social gatherings, formal or informal, in excess of the number of people allowed by the University.

-- Intended visitors or guests are encouraged to meet virtually.
-Business meetings that are essential must be held virtually.
+- Meetings with visitors or guests that are essential must be held virtually.
 In the rare circumstance that a meeting cannot be held virtually, visitors must adhere to social distancing and wear face coverings, from arrival to and departure from University premises (or a University location).

-- Shuttle transportation capacity will be reduced to abide by the State of Rhode Island requirements.
+- Shuttle transportation capacity will continue to be adjusted to abide by State of Rhode Island requirements.
 Faculty and staff should to the fullest extent possible make use of virtual meeting platforms to reduce the need to take the shuttle between campus locations during their workday.

-- Testing will be administered by a third-party testing company selected by the University.
+- Testing will be administered by a third party testing company selected by the University.
 Testing and/or health monitoring may occur prior to a participant’s return to campus, as a condition of the testing program participant’s continued work or presence on campus, and at any other time at the sole discretion of the University.
-In addition, the University may administer routine testing of faculty, staff and students, and others, using the least invasive means of reliable and accurate testing available.
-The routine testing will allow a better understanding of the initial incidence of the 2019 novel coronavirus (COVID-19) in the Brown population and how it changes over the year, as well as identify the proportion of asymptomatic positives and other information that will assist efforts to promote health and safety on campus.
+In addition, the University may administer routine testing of faculty, staff and students and others, using the least invasive means of reliable and accurate testing available.
+The routine testing will allow a better understanding of the incidence of the 2019 novel coronavirus (COVID-19) in the Brown population.

 - Testing costs and any expenses related to testing of participants through this program will be covered by the University.